SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 ```
 DepthCalculatorVisitor >> visitLiteralValueNode: aLiteralValueNode
   ^ self visitLeafNode: aLiteralValueNode
 ```

 ### Second Refactoring

 As a second step, we can refactor further by taking into account a simple intuition: leaf nodes do never have children.
-This means that `aNode children` always yields an empty collection for leaf nodes, and thus the result of the following expression is always a program that zero:
+This means that `aNode children` always yields an empty collection for leaf nodes, and thus the result of the following expression is always a program that returns zero:

 ```language=smalltalk
 (aNode children